sagangwee/sagangwee.github.io/_books/the-willpower-instinct.md

 <a href="https://www.goodreads.com/book/show/10865206-the-willpower-instinct" style="float: left; padding-right: 20px"><img border="0" alt="The Willpower Instinct: How Self-Control Works, Why It Matters, and What You Can Do to Get More of It" src="https://images.gr-assets.com/books/1436737104m/10865206.jpg" /></a><a href="https://www.goodreads.com/book/show/10865206-the-willpower-instinct">The Willpower Instinct: How Self-Control Works, Why It Matters, and What You Can Do to Get More of It</a> by <a href="https://www.goodreads.com/author/show/3251696.Kelly_McGonigal">Kelly McGonigal</a><br/>

-A lot of over-used pyschological studies (Phineas Gage, marshmallow experiment) and over-played advice (meditate, exercise, sleep, eat good food).
+A lot of over-used psychological studies (Phineas Gage, marshmallow experiment) and over-played advice (meditate, exercise, sleep, eat good food).
 Some nuggets of practical advice and info though.

 * Why it's important: "Self-control is a better predictor of academic success than intelligence, a stronger determinant of effective leadership than charisma, and more important for marital bliss than empathy."